 Caring for your garments properly is the best way to ensure that they last.
 There are several things that should be considered to ensure that you get the most out of your gear.

 Carefully follow care instructions for washing your garments.
-In general, use mild detergent on a cool/cold cycle and always hang dry.
+In general, use mild detergent on a cool/cold cycle and always lay flat to dry.
 Using heat/tumble dry will reduce the longevity of the garment significantly, since each garment contains a high level of elastane (Lycra) which will become fatigued and brittle with heat, reducing their ability to be compressive and eventually breaking the fibers.
 Drying your garments in direct sunlight is also not advised, since UV rays can fade and break down fabrics as well.

 While we test each fabric we use for durability and only use fabrics that meet a high level of durability, technical compression and light weight fabrics are inherently more fragile and do require some care when wearing.